uiforks/action-to-mermaid/README.md

 # Action to Mermaid
+> ▶️ to 🧜‍♀️

 ## About

-This is a GitHub action that generates a [Mermaid diagram](https://mermaid-js.github.io/mermaid/#/) out of an action's metadata file.
+Now that [GitHub renders Mermaid diagrams](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/), here is a GitHub action that generates a [Mermaid diagram](https://mermaid-js.github.io/mermaid/#/) out of an action's metadata file.

 ## Overview